AshutoshKr17/bluebik-assignment/README.md

   for eg:If you want to search some names start with ABC.
         url: http://localhost:8080/api/users/search?pattern=ABC

-4.To update Uuser using id:
+4.To update User using id:
   url : http://localhost:8080/api/users/{id}
   mapping : Put
   body : user model data in the form of json.